 Katie Casey - Based in LA

 Katie Casey's preoccupation with clothing has been lifelong.
-From the age of 14 she worked in a full service costume house, putting together wardrobe for theater and small productions, drafting patterns and reproducing vintage pieces and restoring antique garments.
+From the age of 14, she worked in a full-service costume house, putting together the wardrobe for theater and small productions, drafting patterns and reproducing vintage pieces and restoring antique garments.
 It was there that she first learned the mechanics of design and the value of craftsmanship.
-Her calling inevitably led her through design school and shortly thereafter to a starting position as a flat sketcher for a contemporary label in L.A.
+Her calling inevitably led her through design school and shortly thereafter to a starting position as flat sketches for a contemporary label in L.A.
 She promptly ascended to Designer status—overseeing her own line from start to finish.
 Her designs have retailed at Nordstrom, Bloomingdales, Neiman Marcus and Colette among others.